Homeowners Professionals

 Your engineer will be able to check the condition of parts and ensure that any worn or damaged parts are replaced long before they can become a risk, as well as cleaning components as required.
 This will optimise the performance and safety of your boiler.

-A faulty thermostat can cause your room to be too hot or too cold.
-If your room thermostat has blown, it will not send a signal to the valve that allows the radiators to heat up and this could leave you in the cold.
+A faulty thermostat can cause havoc with your room temperature.
+If the room thermostat has blown, it will not send a signal to the valve that allows the radiators to heat up and this could leave you in the cold.
 Alternatively, a thermostat that cannot read the room temperature could allow your home to get hotter and hotter.
 This can be very frustrating as you may only be able to have your home extremely warm or very cold.

 To confirm a faulty thermostat, you should set the heating to ‘on’ at the timer, turn the boiler thermostat to minimum and see if the boiler switches off.
 If not, turn off the boiler’s time clock and check again.
 If the boiler fails to respond to the thermostat, it may not be working.
 If this is the case, it is recommended to seek assistance from a Gas Safe engineer.